mosaic-design-system/docs/src/components/snackbar.md

       ## What is a Snackbar?

-      Unintrusive short messages about operation progress that appear bottom centre of the screen
+      A **Snackbar** is a short message that appear at the bottom centre of the screen.
+They are a great way of showing updates about the progress of an operation without being intrusive.

       - - -